lingrino/glen/README.md

 will call the GitLab API to get all environment variables from your project's CI/CD pipeline and print them locally, ready for exporting.

-With the default flags you can run 'eval $(glen -r)' to export your project's variables and the variables of every parent group.
+With the default flags you can run 'eval $(glen -r)' to export the variables of your project and the variables of every parent group.

 Usage:
   glen [flags]